symfony-si/symfony-docs-sl/book/validation.rst

 .. note::

-    The keen-eyed among you will have noticed that the prefix of the getter ("get" or "is") is omitted in the mapping.
+    The keen-eyed among you will have noticed that the prefix of the getter ("get", "is" or "has") is omitted in the mapping.
 This allows you to move the constraint to a property with the same name later (or vice versa) without changing your validation logic.

 .. _validation-class-target: